We got it.

 Tolerance Capability

-What's the tightest tolerance you can reliably hold?
+I ask shops: what's the tightest tolerance you can reliably hold?
 Not your best day with your best machinist on your newest equipment.
 What can you quote confidently and deliver consistently?

 Put this on your website.
 Be specific.
 "We routinely hold ±.0005" on critical dimensions" tells an engineer something useful.
 "Precision machining services" tells them nothing.